robinmanuelthiel/xamarinworkshop/06 Speaker App with Xamarin.Forms/README.md

 MainPage = new Conference.MainPage();
 ```

-As we are working with multiple views here, it is a good idea, to set up a `NavigationPage` container which is one of the [Xamarin.Forms pre-defined page containers](https://developer.xamarin.com/guides/xamarin-forms/controls/pages) that allows navigation between multiple pages and set its initial UI to the `MainPage` instance.
+As we are working with multiple views later, it is a good idea, to set up a `NavigationPage` container which is one of the [Xamarin.Forms pre-defined page containers](https://developer.xamarin.com/guides/xamarin-forms/controls/pages) that allows navigation between multiple pages and set its initial UI to the `MainPage` instance.

 ```charp
 public App()